-country can refer a new law to us after it has been passed by the Parliament in question but before it receives the Royal Assent.
+Wales and Northern Ireland.
+The United Kingdom has not become a truly federal state, because England does not have her own Parliament.
+But the other parts of the United Kingdom now do have their own Parliaments with powers to pass their own laws.
+If they pass laws which are ultra vires their powers we can declare that they are "not law".
+This can come up in a concrete case; but the law officers of each country can refer a new law to us after it has been passed by the Parliament in question but before it receives the Royal Assent.
 An Act of a devolved Parliament might not be law for two reasons.
 First, its subject matter might not be within the scope of the powers delegated by the UK Parliament: at present, everything which is not reserved to the Westminster Parliament is devolved to the Scottish Parliament, whereas everything which is not devolved to the Welsh Assembly is reserved to the Westminster Parliament (but that is about to change).
 Second, it might be incompatible either with the European Convention on Human Rights or with the law of the European Union (until we leave).

 Curiously, the insurance industry has provided us with examples of both concrete and abstract review in the context of asbestos-related injuries.
 An example of concrete review is the AXA Insurance case.
-The Damages (Asbestosrelated Conditions) (Scotland) Act 2009 provided (with retrospective effect) that pleural plaques, pleural thickening and asbestosis constituted actionable harm, reversing the effect of a recent decision of the House of Lords which had held that they did not.8 The insurance industry (yes, insurance companies do have human rights) complained that this was an unjustifiable breach of their property rights, protected by Article 1 of the First Protocol to the European Convention.
+The Damages (Asbestosrelated Conditions) (Scotland) Act 2009 provided (with retrospective effect) that pleural plaques, pleural thickening and asbestosis constituted actionable harm, reversing the effect of a recent decision of the House of Lords which had held that they did not.
+The insurance industry (yes, insurance companies do have human rights) complained that this was an unjustifiable breach of their property rights, protected by Article 1 of the First Protocol to the European Convention.
 The Supreme Court agreed that this was an interference with their property rights, but held that it was justified as a proportionate means of achieving a legitimate aim.
-The court recognised that this was a matter of social and economic policy in which weight should be given to The next constitutional role which we clearly perform is keeping the government and executive within the powers which Parliament has given them.
+The court recognised that this was a matter of social and economic policy in which weight should be given to the judgment of the democratically elected legislature as to how the balance between the various interests should be struck.
+Crucially, it recognised that the Scottish Parliament was not to be regarded in the same light as an ordinary local authority.
+The wider grounds for judicial review of administrative action, which can be used to attack the decisions of local government, did not apply.